-Nesting in the middle of spring is a day that is dedicated to celebrating the wonderful ways of our feathery friends.
+Nested right in the middle of spring is a day that is dedicated to celebrating the wonderful ways of our feathery friends.
 For those folks who happen to be avid fans of cheeping, flapping, pecking, and swooping, then National Go Birding Day should certainly appeal!

-On a serious note, many of our best-loved species, such as the common house-sparrow are currently under threat, so Go Birding Day is also a chance to enjoy watching birds but also to draw attention to the plight of some of our best-loved species.
+Sadly, many of the best-loved species of these avian friends, such as the common house-sparrow, are currently at risk and under threat.
+National Go Birding Day is also a chance to enjoy watching birds but also to draw attention to the plight of some of nature’s most enjoyed species of birds.

 - Hanging up bird feeders, and learning about the different sorts of food loved by various birds.

-- Taking photos of birds that you can see in your garden – or local area if you don’t have a garden.
+- Taking photos of birds that can be seen in the garden or local area for those who don’t have a garden.